 Students who fall below 80% attendance in any of the courses (Grammar and Writing, Reading and Vocabulary, Listening and Speaking) will be placed on Probation and will receive a letter from the school stating they are on Probation and the terms.
-Students remain on Probation for the remainder of the quarter.
+Students remain on Probation for the remainder of the quarter or until they raise their attendance above 80%.
 During the probationary status, students are allowed 2 unexcused absences in each course.
 Any absence after these absences could result in expulsion from ESN.